xbeat/Machine-Learning/README.md

 ## Polars A Beginners Guide to the Python Dataframe Library

 Introduction to Polars Polars is a fast and efficient DataFrame library for Python, written in Rust.
 It provides a user-friendly interface similar to pandas but with better performance and memory efficiency.

+## Predictive Modeling with AutoML in Python

+Introduction to H2O AutoML

+H2O AutoML is a powerful automated machine learning library that automates the process of building and comparing multiple machine learning models.
+It handles data preprocessing, feature engineering, model selection, and hyperparameter tuning automatically while providing extensive customization options.

 ## Exploring LLM Embeddings with Python